-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying supplementary information on page 20 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The accompanying supplementary information on pages 19 and 20 are presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-Bethesda, Maryland DATE
+Bethesda, Maryland February 14, 2017

-Statement of Financial Position September 30, 2015
+Statements of Financial Position September 30, 2016 and 2015